• Skip to main content

 Staining or Painting the Cover

-If desired, apply a wood stain or paint before the final food-safe finish for a custom look that matches your kitchen.
-Test stains on a scrap piece of wood to ensure you achieve the desired color.
+If you want a custom look, apply a wood stain or paint before the final food-safe finish.
+Test any stain on a scrap piece first.
+Confirm the color before committing to the whole board.

 Adding Handles or Decorative Elements